 Be sure that any vendor you’re considering has an information security program in place.
 This program should outline technical, physical, and administrative safeguards specifically designed for protecting sensitive information.
 These safeguards may include, for example:

 - Strong password requirements

 - Idle browser session timeouts

-3) What are the vendor’s data security policies?
-Sensitive information should be encrypted at rest, and you should hold the encryption key.
+When it comes to a vendor’s data security policies, here’s the bottom line: Sensitive information should be encrypted at rest, and you should hold the encryption key.
 That way, if a privacy breach does occur on the vendor side, your data will be meaningless to whoever gains unauthorized access.

-Due Diligence Is Required!
+Performing Your Due Diligence

 Vendor/third-party due diligence and oversight have risen to the top of FINRA’s and the SEC’s examination priorities lists, and examiners are looking for evidence of a due diligence process from financial institutions, large or small.
 No matter what state your branch or clients are in, you must ensure that you are abiding by the federal information security laws, which require financial institutions to safeguard the security and confidentiality of customer information and protect that information against any threats or risks.

 What other areas of concern do you cover when vetting your vendors?
 What red flags have you noticed as you work with different vendors?
 Please share your thoughts with us below.